 |Remote Sensors||Yes||Yes, SmartSensor|

 |Power (if no C-wire present)||Power Extender Kit||Power Extender Kit|

 |Samsung SmartThings & IFTTT||Yes||Yes|

 |Dimensions||4″ x 1″ x 4″||4.3″ x 4.3″ x 1″|

 Crips Glass Finish

-ecobee 4 vs. ecobee 5 — Things in Common
+ecobee 4 & ecobee 5 — What They Have in Common

 Giving you the ability to monitor the levels to ensure it doesn’t get too humid, thus helping you avoid issues like mold in the future.